 It would be nice if our mommas would clean up after the puppies until they go home.
 However, right around the time you introduce solid food, the mamas stop cleaning the puppies.
 Fortunately, at about this same time, puppies are sufficiently moving around enough to learn to pee and poop in one area and to live, eat, sleep, and play in another.
 This is where a pan filled with pine pellets comes in play.

 Phase 2 of house training is where we take over where our canine mothers have left off.
-We place the pan in the puppy area about a week before many of the puppies are using it.
+We place what we call a potty pan in the puppy area about a week before many of the puppies are using it.
 We add the pan at about 2 1/2 weeks of age.
 It is important that the pine pellets are put in the box before puppies start solid foods.
 Otherwise, they will tend to eat the pellets.
 This extra week gives the puppies an opportunity to get used to the pine pellet box before they actually need to use it.

 A Full Day Devoted to Potty Pan Training